Alcatel-Lucent: 2006–2015

 In October 2011, Alcatel-Lucent sold its Genesys call-centre services business unit to Permira, a private equity group, for $1.5 billion—the same amount that Lucent had paid for the business in 2000.
 Alcatel-Lucent needed funding for the Franco-American business, which made annual losses from 2007 to 2011.

-For 2011, revenues were €15 billion with a net loss of €1.1 billion.
+For 2011, revenues were €15 billion, with a net loss of €1.1 billion.
 For 2012, revenues were €14.4 billion and the net loss €1.4 billion.
 After seven consecutive years of negative cash flows, in October 2013 the company announced plans to cut 10,000 employees, 14% of the 72,000 workforce, as part of a €1 billion cost reduction effort.

 In April 2013, Michel Combes succeeded Verwaayen as CEO.
 On 19 June 2013, Combes announced "The Shift Plan", a three-year plan including refocusing the portfolio on IP networking, ultra-broadband access and cloud; €1 billion in cost savings; selective asset sales intended to generate at least €1 billion over the period of the plan; and the restructuring of the group's debt.

+In 2014, a Bell Labs location was opened in Kfar Sava, a suburb of Tel Aviv, Israel.
+It was expected to research cloud services, complementing another Tel Aviv location set up by Alcatel in 1985 which was the global research center for the Cloudband product.

 On 1 October 2014, the company announced that it had closed the sale of its subsidiary Alcatel-Lucent Enterprise (ALE) to China Huaxin Post & Telecommunication Economy Development Center.

 In 2014, the Italian labs for the management system for terrestrial networks (1350 OMS) and two families of equipment for fiber optic telecommunications—OMSN (Optical Multi-Service Node) and TSS (Transport Service Switch)—were transferred to a new dedicated company, SM Optics, a subsidiary of the Siae Microelettronica group.